thSupply issues continue to hamper the manufacturing of key models.

 Rising manufacturing costs associated with semiconductor chips over the last decade have also made it increasingly harder to expand production capacity to keep up with demand.

-Additionally, with the rollout of 5G and the world focused on creating the Internet of Things and other advanced communication and interconnectivity devices, demand for semiconductor chips is expected to skyrocket, putting even more pressure on demand.
+With the rollout of 5G and the world focused on creating the Internet of Things and other advanced communication and interconnectivity devices, demand for semiconductor chips is expected to skyrocket, putting even more pressure on demand.

 Although it is difficult to say just how long the semiconductor shortage will last, many are predicting the crisis could continue through the remainder of 2021, which could cost the auto industry tens of billions of dollars.